pyOpenSci/python-package-guide/documentation/index.md

 tools that will help you build your documentation.
 ``` -->

-## Documentation is critical to the success of your Python open source package
+## Documentation is critical for your Python package's success

 Documentation is as important to the success of your Python open source package
 as the code itself.